WoofGrrrr/file-system-broker/README.md

 It can get a list of files, write, read, check the existence of, get properties of, rename, and delete files, etc, in *only* that directory.

+On a Windows system, for example, the files accessible to an extension with the ID "aaa.bbb@xxx.com" might be:

+         C:\Users\user1\AppData\Roaming\Thunderbird\Profiles\4x4rl22v.default-release\FileSystemBroker\aaa.bbb@xxx.com

+Access to FileSystemBroker is granted to all extensions by default, but you can enable access controls and grant access to only select extensions.

-To use the File System Broker, an extension can use the API to be found in;
+To use the FileSystemBroker, an extension can use the API to be found in;

-  * modules/FileSystemBroker/filesystem_broker_api.js
+         modules/FileSystemBroker/filesystem_broker_api.js

 (information about how to use this API can be found below.)

-ALTERNATIVELY, an extension can  use File SYstem Broker by sending a command message to this extension by calling the Web Extension function:
+ALTERNATIVELY, an extension can  use FileSystemBroker directly by sending a command message to this extension by calling the Web Extension function:

-  * browser.runtime.sendMessage(extensionId, message)
+         browser.runtime.sendMessage(extensionId, message)

-(The FileSystemBroker API does for you.)
+(The FileSystemBroker API does the messaging for you.)

 <br>